sfiera/gbkiss.org/content/tech/storage.rst

    * ``$53`` (``S``), marking one of the two special regions (the Owner_ region and the `File Table`_ region)

 *  1 byte: bitwise complement of the type.
 *  2 bytes: the address of the previous region’s header, in mapped space.
-For the zero region, this may be garbage.
 *  2 bytes: the address of the next region’s header, in mapped space.

-For the final region of each bank, this is ``$C000``.
+In the the first region of the first bank, the pointer to the previous region refers to ``$4000``, where Kiss Mail is located in ROM.
+In the first region of each other bank, the pointer refers to the previous region’s header as normal, despite the bank mismatch.
+In the last region of each bank, the pointer to the next region refers to ``$C000``.

 The procedure for adding circle (“regular”) files is: